Red Bliss Potato SaladJump to Recipe

 When Betsy and I used to live in DC, I remember springtime, which is hands down the best time of the year in the district.
 Unfortunately, it usually only lasts a few weeks before we would move into what I like to call the Unbearable Swamp of Summer which lasts about 5 months.
 But these few weeks were always some of my favorite DC weather.
 Perfect temperatures, blue skies, and lots of barbecues for which you can bring wonderful potato salads like this Red Bliss Potato Salad!

 Some people have some really strong opinions about potato salad.
 Many hate mayonnaise.
 Some people dislike mustard.
 Some hate dill.
-My salad has all of those things in it so it might not be for you.
+Trigger warning: My salad has all of those things in it so it might not be for you.

 Have no fear though.
 The great thing about potato salad is that you can customize it to your liking on the fly.
 There’s really only one ingredient that’s essential: potatoes.